Race Literacy Book Club

 Do You Have to Attend Every Book Club: No, you can come and go as you choose.

-That said, one of the 5 Cs of the race literacy journey is Commitment.
-The more you come, the more you'll learn about yourself and how White supremacy is showing up in your life.
+However, the more you come, the more you'll learn about yourself and how White supremacy is showing up in your life.
 Attending sporadically isn't likely to have much impact especially if you're newer to race literacy.

 Is this Diversity, Equity, & Inclusion (DEI) Work: No, this is race literacy work.
 DEI work focuses on organizational structures.
 Race literacy work, although a crucial component of organizational work, has an individual component because it requires that